betterscientificsoftware/python-for-hpc/_pages/content.md

 Any feedback/corrections/additions are welcome:

- - Comment below or at: [slack](https://join.slack.com/t/bssw-python/shared_invite/enQtNDcxNDA3OTg0OTYwLTAyOGY0YjdhNDUzOTE1NGUwNGM4MDI1ZDQwY2U3OGY2NzQxZWE4ZDZiZjM2OTEzNDRkNDBkZTEyMDVlMDM2NTE)
+ - Leave a comment below.
  - Email: shudson@anl.gov
  - Or fork on [github](https://github.com/betterscientificsoftware/python-for-hpc) and make a pull request